xSardine/AMQ-Artists-DB/README.md

 Feedbacks on the User Interface, new functionalities, etc...

 Let me know if you find any of these that are wrong in the DB:
-- Any groups that has relevant people in them and not have their members added yet (by relevant, I mean an artist that will make a link between this group and any other group/artist)
+- Any groups that has relevant people in them and not have their members added yet (by relevant, I mean an artist that will make a link between this group and any other group/artist already in the DB)
-- Any artists that is not linked together with all their alternative names.
+- Any artists that is not linked with all their alternative names.
 Alternative names are proper alternative names such as Minami Kuribayashi / exige, but also database inconsistencies like Ayaka ōhashi, Ayaka Ohashi
 - Different artists that have the exact same name such as Minami (Kuribayashi) and Minami (DomexKano), etc...
 - Same artists that have different sets of singers in each songs such as Jam Project, Oratorio, etc...
-- And finally, let me know if you find any songs I'm missing.
+- And finally, let me know if you find any song I'm missing.

 ## TODO List